armory/documentation/_spinnaker/Armory-Spinnaker-Quickstart-2.md

 {:.no_toc}
 * This is a placeholder for an unordered list that will be replaced with ToC.
 To exclude a header, add {:.no_toc} after it.
 {:toc}
+Need assistance setting this up? - For a guided tutorial the Video Walkthrough at the bottom of this document.

 # Armory Spinnaker AWS Quickstart - Step 2
 # Configure Spinnaker AWS Provider